joshkitt/cloud-certification/aws/aws-csaa.md

         - Faster boot time
         - Don't need to use User Data to run things
 - You can't copy an AMI with an associated billingProduct code that was shared with you from another account.
 Instead, to copy, launch an EC2 instance and create AMI from instance

-Instance Types
 - Defines processor, memory, and storage type
 - Cannot be changed without downtime
-- Categories
+- Instance Types
+    - T - General purpose, burstable
-    - General purpose
+    - M - General purpose, medium duty
+    - C - Compute
+    - R - RAM - Memory optimized
-    - Compute, Memory, Storage optimized
+    - I - Storage optimized
-    - Accelerated Computing
+    - P - Accelerated Computing
+    - G - GPU optimized

 ### ELB
 Elastic Load Balancer